wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.7.18  Friendships: Fixed missing / in URL in the alert sent out
+         Change Avatar: Added not_permitted (text) to [wps-avatar-change]
+         Forum: When deleting comments, back to forum link is now shown
+         Activity: When viewing a post (single view), a message is shown if it doesn't exist.
+Change with [wps-activity not_found="Nothing to see!"]
+         Increased security of custom post types

 14.7.5   Forums: Added include_closed option to [wps-forum-show-posts] (default 1)
          Setup: Quick Start friends page now includes pending friendship requests